nledford/Pi-Hole-VPS-Tutorial/README.md

 ### Update VPS

 We will update and then reboot the VPS to ensure everything is up-to-date and the latest security patches are installed.
+(You'll be rebooting a few more times throughout this guide.)

 Update your VPS (assuming you are using Ubuntu/Debian):